sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables v2/Fundamentals 4: Working with Pivot Tables.md

 ## Pivot Table Defined
 Duration: 10

-It is important to understand what a Pivot Table **(Pivot)** is and how it is different from a typical table that might use grouping to provide the desired result set.
+It is important to understand what a pivot table is and how it differs from a typical table that might use grouping to provide the desired result set.

-A Pivot Table is an interactive way to quickly **summarize** large amounts of data.
-You can use a Pivot Table to analyze numerical data in detail, and answer unanticipated questions about your data.
-A Pivot Table is especially designed for:
+A pivot table is an interactive way to quickly summarize large amounts of data.
+You can use a pivot table to analyze numerical data in detail and answer unanticipated questions about your data.
+A pivot table is especially designed for:

  <ul>
       <li>Querying large amounts of data in a user-friendly way.</li>